 For more information on eating with locals, visit:

-Eatwith (search for Paris to eat at a communal table with locals in Paris)
+Eatwith (search for Paris to enjoy an immersive travel experience eating with locals in Paris)

 Airbnb (offers a neighborhood guide to Paris)

 4) Look for a Small Restaurant with Counters